HugoFernandes2343/LAPR4_2017-2018/docs/white/s4567890/sp1/README.md

 - We will have a *controller* from adding new WorkbookDescriptions.
 This controller will be invoked by the GWT RPC service.
 - We will have a *controller* from listing WorkbookDescriptions.
 This controller will be invoked by the GWT RPC service.

+Controller **AddWorkbookDescriptionController**

-Verify the normal creation of an WorkbookDescription.
+**Test:** Verify the normal creation of an WorkbookDescription.

 	@Test
 	public void testNormalBehaviour() throws Exception {
+		System.out.println("testNormalBehaviour");
 		final String name = "Workbook1";
 		final String description = "Description for Workbook1";
 		final WorkbookDescription expected = new WorkbookDescription(name, description);
 		AddWorkbookDescriptionController ctrl = new AddWorkbookDescriptionController();
-		WorkbookDescription result = ctrl.addWorkbookDescription(name, description);
+		WorkbookDescription result = ctrl.addWorkbookDescription(expected.toDTO());
 		assertTrue("the added WorkbookDescription does not have the same data as input", expected.sameAs(result));
 	}

+Controller **ListWorkbookDescriptionController**

+Note: We will be using the annotation @FixMethodOrder(MethodSorters.NAME_ASCENDING) to ensure the test methods are executed in order.
+This is useful since the memory database will have state changing between tests.

+**Test:** At the beginning of the tests the memory database should be empty, so listWorkbookDiscriptions should return an empty set.

+	   @Test
+	   public void testAensureGetWorkbooksEmpty() {
+		   System.out.println("testAensureGetWorkbooksEmpty");
+		   ListWorkbookDescriptionController ctrl=new ListWorkbookDescriptionController();
+		   Iterable<WorkbookDescription> wbs=ctrl.listWorkbookDescriptions();
+		   assertTrue("the list of WorkbookDescriptions is not empty", !wbs.iterator().hasNext());
+	   }

- If a WorkbookDescription is created it should be present in a following invocation of getWorkbooks();
+**Test:** If a WorkbookDescription is created it should be present in a following invocation of getWorkbooks().

+		@Test
+		public void testBtestDatabaseInsertion() throws Exception {
+			System.out.println("testBtestDatabaseInsertion");
+			final String name = "Workbook1";
+			final String description = "Description for Workbook1";
+			final WorkbookDescription expected = new WorkbookDescription(name, description);
+			AddWorkbookDescriptionController ctrlAdd = new AddWorkbookDescriptionController();
+			WorkbookDescription result = ctrlAdd.addWorkbookDescription(expected.toDTO());
+			ListWorkbookDescriptionController ctrlList=new ListWorkbookDescriptionController();
+			Iterable<WorkbookDescription> wbs=ctrlList.listWorkbookDescriptions();
+			assertTrue("the added WorkbookDescription is not in the database", wbs.iterator().hasNext());
+		}

+**Test Coverage**
+- The actual coverage for domain classes: 61%
+- The actual coverage for application(controller) classes: 100%

+- TODO: Add more tests to increase the coverage of the domain class.

 ## 4.2.
 Requirements Realization